-- Age Restrictions: Children must be at least 12 years for Group Viewing and Footbridge tours.
-VIP and Photo Experience guests must be 18+.
+- Age Restrictions: Children must be at least 12 years old for Guided & Footbridge tours.
+VIP & Photo Experience guests must be 18 years or older.

 - Pets are not permitted.

 - Dress warmly and in layers.
-Early-spring mornings and evenings in Nebraska can be unpredictable and chilly.
+Early spring mornings and evenings in Nebraska can be unpredictable and chilly.
 Blinds are unheated.
 Bring the warmest boots, coat, gloves and hat you have.
-Dress for 20 degrees below air temperature.
-Rain gear may be desirable in wet weather.
+Dress for 20 degrees below air temperature and prepare for wet weather.

 - No flashlights or flash photography.

 - Bring cameras, binoculars or video equipment.
-Tripods are not allowed unless you're with a photo blind tour.
-Monopods are permitted.
+Tripods are not allowed unless you're with a photo tour or on a Footbridge tour.
+Monopods are permitted in blinds.

 - Review other frequently asked questions about the migration and the Crane Trust.